kcasko/demo-site/README.md

-# Demo Site
+# Demo Auto Repair Site

-A configurable, responsive website template for local businesses.
+A configurable, responsive website template for auto repair shops and local businesses.
 This template is designed to be easily customizable through a simple JSON configuration file.

 ## Features